lonkaars/avans-arcade/docs/architecture.md

 - NES OAM equivalent is called FAM (foreground attribute register)
 - 320x240 @ 60Hz output

-  Since we're using VGA, we can't use custom resolutions without an upscaler/downscaler.
+  Since the FPGA board we're using has a VGA port, the PPU outputs VGA.
+VGA does not support custom resolutions.
 This resolution was chosen because it's exactly half of the lowest standard VGA resolution 640x480.
+This allows the PPU to use nearest-neighbor upscaling, which will lead to a simpler hardware implementation.
 - No scanline sprite limit

-  Unless not imposing any sprite limit makes the hardware implementation impossible, or much more difficult, this is a restriction that will likely lead to frustrating debugging sessions, so will not be replicated in our custom PPU.
+  This was a hardware limitation of the original NES, which our PPU design does not have.
 - Sprites are 16x16

   Most NES games already tile multiple 8x8 tiles together into "metatiles" to create the illusion of larger sprites.
-This was likely done to save on memory costs as RAM was expensive in the '80s, but since we're running on an FPGA cost is irrelevant.
+This however is wasteful of the available foreground sprites, so this PPU has 16x16 pixel sprites by default.
 - Single 1024 sprite tilemap shared between foreground and background sprites

   The NES OAM registers contain a bit to select which tilemap to use (of two), which effectively expands each tile's index address by one byte.
-Instead of creating the illusion of two separate memory areas for tiles, having one large tilemap seems like a more sensible solution to indexed tiles.
+Instead of creating the illusion of two separate memory areas for tiles, having one large tilemap is a simpler solution.
 - 8 total palettes, with 8 colors each

-  More colors is better.
-Increasing the total palette count is a very memory intensive operation, while increasing the palette color count is likely slower when looking up color values for each pixel on real hardware.
+  More colors allows for nicer looking graphics.
+Increasing the palette color count is a very memory intensive operation as this inflates the entire tilemap, while increasing the total palette count increases FPGA utilization.
+  Keeping in mind that these palettes can be modified at any point during runtime, an 8x8 palette table is likely big enough.
 - Sprites can be positioned partially off-screen on all screen edges using only the offset bits in the FAM register

   The NES has a separate PPUMASK register to control special color effects, and to shift sprites off the left and top screen edges, as the sprite offsets count from 0.
-Our PPU's FAM sprite offset bits count from -15, so the sprite can shift past the top and left screen edges, as well as the standard bottom and right edges.
+Our PPU's FAM sprite offset bits count from -16, so the sprite can shift past the top and left screen edges, as well as the standard bottom and right edges.
-- No status line register, only V-sync and H-sync outputs are supplied back to CPU
+- No status line register, only V-blank and H-blank outputs are supplied back to CPU

-  The NES status line register contains some handy lines, such as a buggy status line for reaching the max sprite count per scanline, and a status line for detecting collisions between background and foreground sprites.
+  The NES status line register contains a buggy status line for reaching the max sprite count per scanline, and a status line for detecting collisions between background and foreground sprites.
 Our PPU doesn't have a scanline limit, and all hitbox detection is done in software.
-  Software hacks involving swapping tiles during a screen draw cycle can still be achieved by counting the V-sync and H-sync pulses using interrupts.
+Software hacks involving swapping tiles during a screen draw cycle can still be achieved by counting the V-blank and H-blank pulses using interrupts.
 - No background scrolling splits

   This feature allows only part of the background canvas to be scrolled, while another portion stays still.
 This was used to draw HUD elements on the background layer for displaying things like health bars or score counters.
-  Since we are working with a higher foreground sprite limit, we'll use regular foreground sprites to display HUD elements.
+  Since this PPU has a higher foreground sprite limit, the game uses regular foreground sprites to display HUD elements.
 - Sprites are always drawn on top of the background layer

+  The NES PPU has the capability to draw 'foreground' sprites both behind and in front of the background layer.
 Our game doesn't need this capability for any visual effects.
-Leaving this feature out will lead to a simpler hardware design
+Leaving this feature out will lead to a simpler hardware design.
 - Sprites are positioned relative to the viewport, not the background layer

   This leads to a simpler hardware architecture for the foreground sprite